 As part of our initiative to identify and mitigate risk, where possible, we build long standing relationships with suppliers and make clear our expectations of business behaviour.

-In order to monitor potential risk areas in our supply chains on an ongoing basis we conduct audits of high risk suppliers that are headquartered in countries ranked highly on the Walk Free Foundation’s Global Slavery Index, which measures the estimated prevalence of modern slavery.
-In the last year we have carried out an audit of one of key IT suppliers based in India to ensure they are complying with our Anti-Slavery Policy.
+In order to monitor potential risk areas in our supply chains on an ongoing basis we carry out appropriate due diligence of high risk suppliers that are headquartered in countries ranked highly on the Walk Free Foundation’s Global Slavery Index, which measures the estimated prevalence of modern slavery.

 Supplier adherence to our values and ethics